Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: The LNEx Method

 \subsection{Extracting Location Names using LNEx}

 After the modifications to gazetteers and texts, LNEx extracts locations as illustrated in Fig. \ref{fig:LNExExample}.
 In \circled{a}, LNEx reads the raw tweet text, preprocesses it (as in Section \ref{sec:preprocesing}) starting with case-folding.
 After tokenizing the tweet, the hashtag segmenter breaks hashtags into tokens.
 Later, stop words are used to split a tweet into consecutive word fragments where each tweet split of size $n$ can have zero to $n$ potential location names.
 We custom build the tweet stop list starting with around 890 words\footnote{\url{http://www.ranks.nl/stopwords}} excluding the gazetteer unigrams.

-LNEx now takes each tweet split and converts its tokens into a vector of tokens $v$ using two dictionaries: the USPS street suffixes dictionary\footnote{\url{http://pe.usps.gov/text/pub28/28apc\_002.htm}} and the English OSM abbreviations dictionary\footnote{\url{wiki.openstreetmap.org/wiki/Name\_finder:Abbreviations}}.
+LNEx now takes each tweet split and converts each of its tokens into a vector of tokens $v$ using two dictionaries: the USPS street suffixes dictionary\footnote{\url{http://pe.usps.gov/text/pub28/28apc\_002.htm}} and the English OSM abbreviations dictionary\footnote{\url{wiki.openstreetmap.org/wiki/Name\_finder:Abbreviations}}.
 This adds possible expansions and abbreviations of a token (e.g., ``Rd'' to ``Road'', and vice versa).
 This overcomes the lexical variations between location mentions in tweets and their corresponding gazetteer entries.

 In \circled{b}, the language model is used to find the valid $n$-grams from the Cartesian product of the consecutive vectors.
 It builds a bottom up tree for each tweet split starting from 1 to $n$-grams by gluing the consecutive tokens together if they represent a valid segment in the gazetteer.
-We improve the speed of the algorithm significantly by splitting the tweet and eliminating invalid $n$-grams (i.e., $n$-grams with zero probability values).
+We improve the speed of the algorithm significantly by splitting the tweet and eliminating invalid $n$-grams.
 LNEx then selects a subset of valid $n$-grams from the tree; for the overlapping $n$-grams, we prefer the longest full mentions (e.g, ``New Avadi Road'' over ``Avadi Road'') and keep both if they are of the same length.
 When full location names appear inside partial ones, we keep only full names (e.g., extracting ``Louisiana'' from ``The Louisiana'').